A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Introduction

 In this paper, we seek to create a mapping between the human hand and a fully actuated but non-anthropomorphic robot hand that is intuitive enough to enable effective real-time teleoperation, even for novice users.

-The method we propose uses a subspace relevant to teleoperation as an intermediary between the pose spaces of two different hands.
-Our method enables teleoperation by projecting the pose of the master hand into the defined teleoperation subspace, which it shares with the slave hand, and then projecting from the teleoperation subspace into the pose space of the slave hand.
+We propose a subspace relevant to teleoperation.
+This subspace is an intermediary which allows us to map between the pose spaces of different hands.
+By projecting the pose of the master hand into the teleoperation subspace, which it shares with the slave hand, and then projecting from the teleoperation subspace into the pose space of the slave hand, we can enable real-time teleoperation.

 At a conceptual level, each of the basis vectors that define the subspace corresponds to a hand motion: hand opening, finger curl, and finger spread (Figure~\ref{fig:subspace_empirical_paradigm}).
 While these concepts are natural for the human hand, we need to also define them in the context of non-anthropomorphic robot hands.
-We show that this process can be done empirically: in this formulation, the person creating the teleoperation mapping defines what the motions of `open', `curl', and `spread' mean for a specific robot hand.
+We show that this process can be done empirically: in this formulation, the person creating the teleoperation mapping defines what the motions of `open', `curl', and `spread' mean for a specific hand.
 In this way, the mapping is tied to hand kinematics, since the hand motions mean different things for different hands.
-We show that this empirical mapping can be created following a series of simple steps (Section~\ref{sec:empirical_mapping}) and leads to effective teleoperation for novices.

-One shortcoming of using an empirical mapping is its reliance on human intuition: effective teleoperation could be attributed to either the structure of the subspace, or simply to the hand-specific intuition provided by the person creating the mapping.
-We strive to show that the teleoperation subspace which we propose can also be defined without such hand-specific intuition.
+One shortcoming of using an empirical mapping is its reliance on human intuition: effective teleoperation could be attributed to either the structure of the subspace, or to the hand-specific intuition provided by the person creating the mapping.

 We therefore propose a second, algorithmic, method where we formalize the notion of the hand motions used to define the subspace.
 Rather than considering, for example `hand opening' as an intuitive concept to be defined by the person creating the mapping, this paradigm considers hand opening as the hand grasping a series of incrementally larger objects.
 In this way, we can use a set of objects to provide the same understanding of hand motions as the user provided in the empirical method.